alinnman/celestial-navigation/README.md

 The azimuth (compass angle) to a celestial object is normally **not** used as an input parameter to celestial navigation.
-But it is an important piece of information since it can be used to select the correct sight from a sight pair (see [above](#3i-using-two-sights)) or for just double-checking a sight reduction.
+But it is an important piece of information since it can be used to select the correct intersection from a sight pair (see [above](#3i-using-two-sights)) or for just double-checking a sight reduction.

 The azimuth of an observed celestial object is computed using this algorithm.